diogo-arista/arista-tac-utilities/log-collector/README.md

 - **Support bundle not created:** Older EOS versions may not support `send support-bundle`
 - **File transfer issues:** Verify SCP/FTP connectivity and credentials

----

-## License

-MIT License or Internal Use Only – update this section based on your distribution policy.

----

-## Contact

-For improvements or bug reports, please contact:
-[Your Email or Team Name]